Gibson '60s Hummingbird Gallery

 While I don't have extensive data, I hope this serves as a useful reference when selecting a 1960s Gibson.

-Regarding coloring, you'll also find examples of faded cherry sunburst finishes that might initially make you think, "Is that a natural color?"
-Many in Japan might associate this look with the J-45 used by Motohiro Hata, but it's also seen on Hummingbirds.
-This is particularly common from 1963 to 1966.
+Regarding coloring, you'll also find examples of faded cherry sunburst finishes that might initially look like "natural color?"
+While many in Japan might picture the J-45 used by Motohiro Hata, this effect is also seen on Hummingbirds.
+This is particularly common on models from 1963 to 1966.

 ※Photo shows a 1966 J-45